 Guidance for employers.
-You need to have a sponsor licence to hire skilled workers from outside the UK.
+You need to have a sponsor licence to hire workers from outside the UK.

 Freedom of movement between the UK and EU has ended and the UK has introduced an immigration system that treats all applicants equally, regardless of where they come from.